Nena Venetsanou "Stiff Violets"

 Nena Venetsanou

 Singer and composer Nena Venetsanou was born in Athens in 1955.
 She studied History of Art and Archaeology in France, at the same time training as a singer.
-Her recent pursuits include cultural and political actions in favour of the antifascist front and the feminist movement.
-She has been honored by the French Music Academy with the Charles Cros Award (1991), by the International Peace Bureau for her contribution to peace and culture in Greece (1992), and in 2010 she was decorated by the French Republic with the insignia of Chevalier of the Order of Arts and Letters.
+Her recent pursuits include cultural and political actions in support of the antifascist front and the feminist movement.
+In 1992 she was awarded the Prix Charles Cros by the French Academy of Music, in 1992 she was awarded by the International Peace Bureau for her contribution to art and peace in Greece (1992), while in 2010 she was made a chevalier of the Ordre des Arts et des Lettres by the French Republic.

 Stiff Violets